Frequently Asked Questions

 What type of topics does the Hardware Scaleup program cover?

-During the 18-month program, participants will receive immersive training on manufacturing and business planning to gain an understanding of the overall manufacturing process, and the stages that will lead to manufacturing maturity for your clean technology.
+During the 9 to 12 month program, participants will receive immersive training on manufacturing and business planning to gain an understanding of the overall manufacturing process, and the stages that will lead to manufacturing maturity for your climate technology.

 You’ll follow a systematic process for creating a manufacturing capability for your hardware, using a Manufacturing Management Standard called Manufacturing Readiness Levels.
 MRLs are patterned after Technology Readiness Levels, a methodology for estimating the maturity of technology elements.
 You’ll use this approach to thoroughly assess, manage and mitigate risks in nine Manufacturing Readiness Levels to anticipate and resolve issues.
 These areas include: Technology & the Industrial Base, Design, Materials, Cost & Funding, Process Capability and Control, Quality Management, Manufacturing Personnel, Facilities, and Manufacturing Planning.